tytydraco/yessleep/out/I_Work_at_a_24Hour_Pet_ER_and_We_Had_a_Patient_That_Wasnt_an_Animal.md

 “If yer gonna walk from him, do it facin’.
 Otherwise, somethin’ bad might happen.”

 I exhaled sharply, irritated.
-He’d watched me get close to the dog, lean in, listen to it—yet now he decided to warn me it was aggressive?
+He’d watched me get close to the dog, lean in, take its temperature, listen to its heart rate.
+Yet now was the time he decided to warn me it was aggressive?

 I liked this situation less and less.
 The man.
 The dog.
-The way this whole thing sat in my gut like spoiled food.
+The way this whole situation ached in my gut.

 I backed away, facing the dog.
 It watched me.
 Intently.
 Like I was prey.